Effect of thermalized charm on heavy quark energy loss: Introduction

-The calculation of collisional energy loss of heavy fermion in Quantum Electrodynamics (QED) or QCD plasma has already been studied since past few years~\cite{bjorken, thomaeloss1, thomaeloss2, mgm05, peshier06, djordjevic07, peigne08a,peigne08b,sarkar14}.
-Heavy quarks are the important analysing tool of the primordial state of matter as they are produced early in the time scale from the initial fusion of partons and do not influence the bulk properties of the matter.
+The calculation of collisional energy loss of heavy fermion in Quantum Electrodynamics (QED) or QCD plasma has already been studied since past few years~\cite{bjorken, abhee05, pradip08, thomaeloss1, thomaeloss2, mgm05, peshier06, djordjevic07, peigne08a,peigne08b, peshier07, sarkar14}.
+Heavy quarks ($Q$) are the important analysing tool of the primordial state of matter as they are produced early in the time scale from the initial fusion of partons and do not influence the bulk properties of the matter.
 In all the previous estimations mentioned above, the presence of thermalized charm quarks in the medium has been neglected.
-According to Refs.~\cite{bjorken, thomaeloss1, thomaeloss2, mgm05, peshier06, djordjevic07, peigne08a,peigne08b,sarkar14} injected heavy quark suffers scatterings only with light flavors and gluons of the medium.
-But recent experimental evidences from ALICE and CMS confirm the presence of thermalized charm quarks in the medium.
-According to the experimental evidences high $p_T$ $J/\psi$ are more suppressed than low $p_T$ $J/\psi$ with a strong centrality dependence ~\cite{abbas13, alessandro05,adare07,adare11,chatrchyan12}.
-To explain the low $p_T$ $J/\psi$ nuclear modification factor, several models like the statistical hadronization model and the transport model have been involved~\cite{abbas13, zhao11, liu09}.
-In the transport model a dynamical competition between the $J/\psi$ suppression by the QGP and regeneration of the $c\bar{c}$ pairs occurs.
-Within this model if charm quarks gets thermalized in the medium then formed $J/\psi$ can exhibit a large elliptic flow.
-In fact, Pb-Pb collisions at the LHC indeed favor the idea of charm quark thermalization in higher energy density in increasing the flow~\cite{abbas13}.
-Thus theory of heavy quark energy loss seeks modification in presence of thermalized $c\bar{c}$ pairs in the medium.
-We, in the current study develop a complete theoretical framework to evaluate the energy loss of an energetic heavy quark including all possible scatterings with the medium particles to the leading order in the QCD coupling constant.
+But current experimental evidences from ALICE reveal the fact that even heavy quarks along with the light quarks ($q$) and gluons ($g$) could be a possible composition of the medium and their impact on different physical quantities can not be ruled out. \\ Recently the ALICE collaboration has reported a value of $0.58\pm 0.01(stat)\pm0.09(syst)$ for the Nuclear Modification Factor ($R_{AA}$) of $J/\psi$ measured for $Pb-Pb$ collisions at $\sqrt{s_{NN}}=2.76$ TeV using the Muon spectrometer ($2.5<y<4$)\cite{jpsiplb}.
+However, at low transverse momentum ($p_T< 4 $ GeV), significantly larger values of $R_{AA}$ were measured compared to the measurements at lower energies in RHIC.
+This observation indicates a substantial contribution to the $J/\psi$ production from charm quark recombination.
+The same data also indicates a non-zero elliptic flow coefficient ($v_2$) with a largest value of $0.116\pm0.046(stat)\pm0.029(syst)$ for $J/\psi$ in the transverse momentum range $2\leq p_T< 4$ GeV/c \cite{abbas13}.
+These two observations seem to suggest a significant presence of thermalized charm quarks in the deconfined partonic matter produced in the $Pb-Pb$ collisions.
+Consequently these findings demand further modification of formalism of heavy quark energy loss with thermalized $c\bar{c}$ pairs taken into consideration.
+We, in the current study develop a complete theoretical framework to evaluate the energy loss of an energetic heavy quark including all possible scatterings with the medium particles to the leading order in the QCD coupling constant ($\alpha_s$).